allebb/conductor/README.md

 #### nftables default firewall behaviour

 The optional Fail2Ban+nftables installer keeps nftables passive by default.
 In other words, nftables is installed and available as the firewall backend used by Fail2Ban to block offending IP addresses, but Conductor does not automatically change the server into a "deny all inbound traffic" firewall.
 This avoids accidentally locking you out of an existing server.

+Conductor's Fail2Ban jails install nftables ban rules on both the ``input`` and ``forward`` hooks.
+The ``input`` hook covers normal traffic delivered directly to Nginx on the server.
+The ``forward`` hook helps in NAT, bridge, container, or lab topologies where HTTP/HTTPS packets traverse forwarding before they reach the web service.

 After you have installed the optional Fail2Ban+nftables support, you can choose to make nftables block all inbound ports by default and then explicitly allow only the ports you need.
 At minimum, keep your SSH port open (TCP/22 by default) so you do not lock yourself out, plus HTTP and HTTPS for web traffic: